pablolteixeira/reddit-job-posts-web-scraping/README.md

 # Reddit Job Post Scraper & Analyzer

-Automated pipeline for scraping job posts from Reddit and analyzing them with AI to extract structured data.
+Automated pipeline for scraping job posts from Reddit and analyzing them with AI to extract structured data, plus a web interface to browse and search jobs.

 ## Features